ModelOriented/FairPAN/README.md

 ![](./man/images/architecture_PAN.png)

-The diagram above represents the architecture of our model and is strongly inspired by aforementioned blogs
+The diagram above represents the architecture of our model and is strongly inspired by aforementioned blogs.

 ### Custom Loss Function